STELARA® (ustekinumab) Affordability Information

 Pre-Treatment Evaluation of Tuberculosis (TB)

 Evaluate patients for TB prior to initiating treatment with STELARA®.
-STELARA® should not be given to patients with active TB.
+Do not administer STELARA® to patients with active tuberculosis infection.
 Initiate treatment of latent TB before administering STELARA®.
-Patients should be monitored closely for signs and symptoms of active TB during and after treatment with STELARA®.
+Closely monitor patients receiving STELARA® for signs and symptoms of active TB during and after treatment.

 STELARA® is an immunosuppressant and may increase the risk of malignancy.
 Malignancies were reported among patients who received STELARA® in clinical studies.
 The safety of STELARA® has not been evaluated in patients who have a history of malignancy or who have a known malignancy.